 In order to ease loneliness, people must develop or further find recourse in coping skills.
 They should develop a morning routine that includes meditation, positive affirmations, or exercise.
 Before starting the day, people should make sure that their space is uncluttered in order to feel motivated.
 Furthermore, they should focus on their emotions during this time, writing them in a journal or starting an online blog that they can share.
 Individuals should record at least five things they are grateful for on a daily basis, in order remind themselves of the positives, despite the difficult circumstances.
 Additionally, they can consider goals or activities they usually do not have time to invest in, such as learning a new language, researching an unfamiliar topic, or taking online classes.

-For individuals who already had a difficult home environment, Wheeler does not deny this will be a challenging time.
+For individuals who already had a difficult home environment, Tiffany does not deny this will be a challenging time.
 However, in times of challenge, there is always an opportunity to dig deeper and reinvent oneself, using the resiliency all human beings possess.
-Wheeler recommends that they find a space within the home where they can retreat into themselves and create a private and healthy space.
+Tiffany recommends that they find a space within the home where they can retreat into themselves and create a private and healthy space.

 During this challenging time, Care Resource’s Behavioral Health Department is prioritizing the emotional health of its patients and continues to hold sessions via teleheath.
 This enables patients to maintain their emotional health with the support of reliable and encouraging therapists.
 Through consistently exercising healthy coping skills, connecting with others, and remaining rooted in our individual strength, our communities will make it through.